Medical Negligence Solicitors in Bath

-Not every injury sustained in a hospital or from your medical professional will be due to negligence.
+Not every injury one sustains in a hospital or from your medical professional is due to negligence.
 Every treatment has some degree of risk.
-Negligence occurs when that risk is not managed, and you are hurt.
-If you can answer “yes” to any of these questions, you may be entitled to raise a compensation claim.
+Negligence occurs when they don’t manage that risk, and you suffer injury or illness as a result.
+If you can answer “yes”, you might be able to raise a compensation claim.

 Did your care provider fail to give you an acceptable standard of care?

-Were you directly injured or did your condition worsen as a result?
+Did you suffer direct injury, or did your condition worsen as a result?

-For a compensation claim to be considered there must be both causation and damages.
+For a compensation claim to proceed, there must be both causation and damages.

 How can I prove negligence?

-Proving that negligence was the cause of your injury can be time consuming and difficult, which is why claims are best handled by solicitors who specialise in medical negligence.
+Proving that negligence was the cause of your injury can be time-consuming and difficult.
+As a result, claims require handling from solicitors who specialise in medical negligence.
 Your lawyer will build a strong case with the use of your medical records, independent medical assessments and witness statements.

 How much compensation will I receive?

-Understandably, clients want to know how much compensation they may be entitled to before deciding to commit to a process that can last 18 months to two years, or longer in the case of significant and life-altering injuries.
-There is no generic amount awarded.
+Understandably, clients want to know how much compensation they can get.
+Especially so before deciding to commit to a process that can last 18 months to two years.
+Or even longer in the case of significant and life-altering injuries.
+In short, the system does not award generic amounts.

-General damages: this portion of your payment accounts for physical pain and suffering.
-There are guidelines set out by the Judicial College that are based on the nature of an injury and the person it affects.
-For example, a woman in her twenties left infertile through negligent gynaecological care could expect a higher payment than a woman in her fifties suffering the same condition.
+This portion of your payment accounts for physical pain and suffering.
+The Judicial College sets guidelines to assess general damages.
+These result from the nature of an injury and the person it affects.
+For example, a woman in her twenties left infertile through negligent gynaecological care can expect a higher payment than a woman in her fifties suffering the same condition.